programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-17.png" alt="Faceted bar graph with changed static elements using the theme_bw() function." caption="Figure 17.
-Changing static elements using themes()." %}
+Changing static elements using theme_bw()." %}

-Several packages add additional themes, such as [ggthemes](https://github.com/jrnold/ggthemes) or [ggtech](https://github.com/ricardo-bion/ggtech).
-In these, you will find themes such as `theme_excel` (a theme replicating the classic charts in Excel) and `theme_wsj` (a theme based on the plots in The Wall Street Journal).
-Often, users believe the "look" of a graph is more important than the data it represents.
-Consequently, they may make their graphs look like those in well-known publications.
-However, this is not always the best approach since the grammar of graphics specifies what elements of a graph are essential and how they map to data.
+You can also install several packages which provide additional themes, such as [ggthemes](https://github.com/jrnold/ggthemes) or [ggtech](https://github.com/ricardo-bion/ggtech).
+In these, you will find for example `theme_excel` (replicating the classic charts in Excel) and `theme_wsj` (based on the plots in [_The Wall Street Journal_](https://en.wikipedia.org/wiki/The_Wall_Street_Journal)).
+The advantage of using ggplot's themes to replicate these recognizable styles is not only simplicity, but also the fact that ggplot automatically take into account the grammar of graphics when mapping the data to elements of the graph.

-Thus, using themes from packages that consider this when changing features, such as through ggthemes is better.
-For instance, to mimic graphs created by _The Wall Street Journal_, we can do the following:
+For instance, to mimic graphs created by _The Wall Street Journal_, you can write the following:

 ```